What is a Meta Description? SEO Guide for Beginners

 Learn what meta descriptions are, why they matter for click-through rates, and how to write ones that actually drive traffic.

-A meta description is an HTML attribute that provides a brief summary of a web page's content.
+A meta description is an HTML element that provides a brief summary of a web page's content.
 It appears as the snippet of text below the title in search engine results pages (SERPs).
-While Google has said meta descriptions are not a direct ranking factor, they have a massive impact on click-through rates, which indirectly affects your SEO performance.
+Google's own documentation defines it as a tag that "generally informs and interests users with a short, relevant summary of what a particular page is about," and Google uses it for the snippet when it describes the page better than text taken directly from the content.
+Google does not list the meta description as a ranking factor, but it has a real impact on click-through rates, which indirectly affects your SEO performance.

 Why Meta Descriptions Matter for SEO